Composting has significant environmental benefits. But there are also disadvantages of composting that you’ll need to overcome to hit pay dirt.

 The power of composting is clear.
 If we all add it into our routine each day, we can have a massive impact and become a collective force for good.
 However, nothing comes without a cost.
 Composting isn’t all fun and games; it takes some work and has a learning curve.
 Here are some of the biggest disadvantages of composting:

-- Requires Upfront Investment: If you’re composting at home, you’ll need to invest in a compost bin and other equipment before you can get started.
+- Requires Upfront Investment: If you’re composting at home, you’ll need to invest in a compost bin (read our recommendations for starter compost bins) and other equipment before you can get started.
 While this equipment has an upfront cost, if you’re using the compost in your own garden, these costs will be quickly covered by saving money on fertilizer.
 Additionally, the cost of a climate crisis is much more expensive than composting equipment, so it’s worth it in the long run!

 - Can be Gross: Dealing with organic matter is dirty.
 Not only can it attract bugs and other pests, but it can also start to smell if not cared for properly.
 Some beginners even struggle with mold growing before they get the hang of composting.
 These are solvable issues and often dissipate once people learn how to properly compost at home.